Household Items Program

 If you have any questions you can contact Household Items Program via email or by calling our office at 775-327-5190.
 Since email is not considered to be a secure form of communication, it is always recommended that students do not provide the following information via email: social security number, specific grades received, credit card information, user name or password, date of birth and NSHE ID.

-Our current inventory of items may be found on our Facebook, linked below.
+Our current inventory of items can be found on our GSA Household Items Facebook page.

 Thank you notes: